 Can you fail a drug test due to the CBD flower?

 Regular drug tests look for THC and its metabolites.
 CBD flower only has traces of THC, around 0.3% or lower, so it is unlikely to be detected in a drug test.
 However, in some cases, there are drug tests that have lower THC thresholds, meaning they may actually be able to detect THC from CBD flowers depending on the amount of intake.

 In a paper published in 2001 entitled Evaluating the Impact of Hemp Food Consumption on Workplace Drug Tests, it was shown that the result of the drug test will be dependent on the amount of consumption as well as the THC level in the plant.
 To illustrate, if you take too much CBD, like a half month’s supply in just one dose, then you will most likely fail the drug test.
 But, if you consume CBD in its regular dose, it is not expected to interfere with your test.

 While most CBD products have negligible THC contents and would not cause you to get high, there are also CBD isolates that contain zero THC, which you might want to take instead to make sure that you won’t fail your drug test.

 Whether psychoactive or not, one thing is sure – CBD is not intoxicating.
-You can take advantage of its therapeutic effects, but also keep in mind that anything that is consumed in large quantities is not good.
+You can take advantage of its therapeutic effects in almost all hemp flower products, but also keep in mind that anything that is consumed in large quantities is not good.
 Be mindful of the dose that you take, and consult your doctor for advice especially if you are taking it with other medications or you have an existing serious health condition.

 More research and studies are being conducted on CBD and its other possible uses.
 Preliminary research is showing positive results in using CBD as a treatment for diseases such as diabetes, arthritis, dementia, autism, and many more.
 Eventually, we will find out more about CBD and see a larger scope of what it can do in the medical field.